thiago4go/dapr-workshop/docs/prerequisites.md

 <summary>.NET</summary>

-On your terminal, run:
+In your terminal, run:

 ```bash
 git clone https://github.com/diagrid-labs/dapr-workshop-csharp.git
 cd dapr-worksop-csharp
 ```

 Open the `dapr-workshop-csharp` folder in VSCode.
-If you want to use the devcontainer option, select _Open in Container_ when VSCode shows this message.
+If you want to use the .NET devcontainer, select _Open in Container_ when VSCode shows this message.

 </details>